LappleApple/awesome-leading-and-managing/Leadership-Forums.md

 ### Slack Workspaces

+- [Engineering Managers](https://engmanagers.github.io) - "a safe, confidential space for engineering managers new to the role to chat and support each other."

 - [Rands Leadership Slack](https://rands-leadership.slack.com/messages) - Started by Michael Lopp (aka Rands).
 See the [Welcome post](http://randsinrepose.com/welcome-to-rands-leadership-slack/) for instructions on getting an invite.

 - [Software Lead Weekly Slack](https://swlw.slack.com) - Started by Oren Ellenbogen as an offshoot of his [Software Lead Weekly](http://softwareleadweekly.com/) mailing list.
 Instructions on getting an invite come in the newsletter.